 They have now secured external funding to expand this project to review further units.
 The BSI is proud to support this important project that will address structural inequalities in immunology and lead to long-term positive change for the next generation.
-Find out more: www.immunology.org/decolonising-the-immunology-curriculum.

-We look forward to funding more initiatives to accelerate culture change within immunology.
-More details on the scheme: www.immunology.org/BSI-EDI-grant.
+We look forward to funding more initiatives to accelerate culture change within immunology through our EDI activity grant scheme in the future.